david-dd-amar/motrpac/animal_data/README.txt

 w3 is the feature/field name (e.g., distance)

 Notable useful columns are:
-  viallabel - can be used to map CAS data to the metadata labelid,bid,pid - higher level ids (order is pid,bid,labelid,vialid) animal.registration.sex animal.key.anirandgroup - the experiment group of the rat
+  vial_label - can be used to map molecular data to the phenotypic metadata labelid,bid,pid - higher level ids (order is pid,bid,labelid,vialid) animal.registration.sex animal.key.anirandgroup - the experiment group of the rat